 - Poncho: protection from the rain/snow.

-- Compass; critical should you need to evacuate and travel to another location.
+- Compass; is critical should you need to evacuate and travel to another location.

 - Candles: for light if the power goes out.